qiboteam/qibo/doc/source/examples.rst

 order that qubits appear in the results is defined by the order the user added the measurements and not the qubit ids.

-If the user wishes to access the full state vector of a circuit that was measured, this is possible using the :py:attr:`qibo.abstractions.circuit.AbstractCircuit.final_state` property of circuits.
+The final state vector is still accessible via the :py:attr:`qibo.abstractions.states.AbstractCircuit.tensor` property of states.
 Note that the state vector accessed this way corresponds to the state as if no measurements occurred, that is the state is not collapsed during the measurement.
 This is because measurement gates are only used to sample bitstrings and do not